anoopsarkar/compilers-class/decafspec.md

 These are semantic errors that can occur when using statements in Decaf.

--   There are no restrictions on the type of `main`.
+-   There are no restrictions on the type of `main` but a return statement inside main must match the return type of `main`.
+Always emitting `int` as the return type for `main` is safe.
 -   Assigning a scalar to an array is considered a type mismatch.
 -   The following produce undefined behaviour, but must not produce compile time semantic errors:
     - Using the value of any uninitialized scalar variable or array element